jinhaoli-alex/memorize-by-blurting/README.md

 # Intro
-This is a functional tool called "Blurting Bee" to help students memorise stuff scientifically and efficiently by using common-recognized "blurting method".
+This is a functional tool called "Blurting Bee" to help the user memorise stuff scientifically and efficiently by using widely-recognized "blurting method".

 # Usage
 1. Clone the file to your local machine;